abdarrives/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio
-A collection of cybersecurity projects, security audits, vulnerability assessments, and penetration testing reports.
+A collection of cybersecurity projects such as security audits, vulnerability assessments, network structure and security, and penetration testing reports.